AsPerUnusual/Kodeco_DavidOkun_RealiOSApp_PlusSwiftData/README.md

 Whole list item was acting as a button, changing .buttonStyle made it so just the checked/unchecked position is a button. https://www.hackingwithswift.com/forums/swiftui/button-s-on-click-event-being-applied-to-hstack-surrounding-it/2859

+Something possibly about this small button change seems to prevent built in re-ordering of the items...